Corporations and LLCs on the Multistate Essay Exam: Highly Tested Topics and Tips

 3. Be aware of Corporations and LLCs basics

-Many examinees do not understand the basic principles of Corporations and LLCs.
-This is especially the case for those that did not take a Corporations class in law school.
-And, it can be very difficult to become well versed in Corporations and LLCs by watching just one bar exam lecture.
-If you don’t understand basic principles (like the role of directors and the role of shareholders) then you will find it very hard to memorize the law.
+Many examinees struggle with the basic principles of Corporations and LLCs.
+If you do not understand basic principles (like the role of directors and the role of shareholders) then you will find it very hard to memorize the law.
 Further, even if you are able to memorize the law, you will have a hard time applying it to fact patterns.

 So, it is a good idea to get the basics down first!

 - Directors manage the corporation.
 Thus, they meet regularly.
-They must vote responsibly, so they cannot vote by proxy or voting agreement.
+Directors must vote responsibly, so they cannot vote by proxy or voting agreement.
 (Their judgment should not be unfairly affected by a proxy or voting agreement!).
-The business judgment rule applies and they are presumed to act reasonably.
+The business-judgment rule applies, and directors are presumed to act reasonably.

 - Shareholders own the corporation.
-Because they are merely owners, they don’t meet that often but are entitled to annual meetings.
-They need special notice for meetings.
-They can vote by proxy or agreement because they aren’t the ones managing the corporation.
+Because they are merely owners, shareholders do not meet as often as directors but are entitled to annual meetings.
+Shareholders must receive notice for meetings.
+Shareholders can vote by proxy or agreement because they are not the ones managing the corporation.

-- A corporation must be incorporated (i.e., articles must be filed with the state) in order for a valid corporation to be formed.
+- A corporation must be incorporated (i.e., articles of incorporation must be filed with the state) in order for a valid corporation to be formed.

-- Similar to Corporations, in order for an LLC to be formed, articles of organization must be filed with the state.
-Members of an LLC are similar to officers—they may have actual or apparent authority to bind the LLC.
+- LLCs must also file articles of organization with the state.
+Members of an LLC are similar to officers in that they may have actual or apparent authority to bind the LLC.

 Many examinees struggle with the vocabulary used in Corporations and LLCs questions.
-A lot of the vocabulary will be nuanced and unfamiliar—particularly if you are learning Corporations and LLCs for the first time.
 Here, we give a layman’s version of some vocabulary terms that may help you remember them!

 Layman’s version of Corporations and LLCs vocabulary

-Being familiar with key vocabulary will help you gain credibility with the grader and it will help you maximize your bar exam essay score!
+Being familiar with key vocabulary will help you gain credibility with the grader, and it will help you maximize your MEE score!

-The best way to excel at Corporations on the Multistate Essay Exam is to practice writing answers to essay questions.
-This will help you become acquainted with how Corporations is tested.
+The best way to excel at Corporations and LLCs on the MEE is to practice writing answers to essay questions.
+This will help you become acquainted with how Corporations and LLCs is tested.
 And it will help you master the highly tested issues.

-Here we give you some links to (free) Corporations questions and NCBE point sheets.
-(If you would like to purchase a book of Corporations questions and NCBE point sheets from 2000 to the present, check out our MEE books here.
-You also can see some exams on the NCBE website for free here.)
+Here, we provide you with some links to free Corporations and LLCs questions and NCBE point sheets.
+You also can see some exams on the NCBE website for free here.